 Acoustics is the invisible element that designers tend to overlook.
 The LEED system is a program that provides third-party verification of buildings.
-ICAN Acoustics have extensive consulting experience in LEED Building acoustic design principles.
-The purpose of the LEED provide workspaces and classrooms that promote occupants’ well-being, productivity, and communications through effective acoustic design.
+ICAN Acoustics has extensive consulting experience in LEED Building acoustic design principles.
+The purpose of the LEED Building Design scheme is to provide workspaces and classrooms that promote occupants’ well-being, productivity, and communications through effective acoustic design.

 Our services specifically address all acoustic matters relating to the LEED approval process to ensure that there is best practice design is being considered.